osobiehl/riscv-embassy-mess-work/readme.md

 ## About
-A quick and messy port of the Embassy Rust framework  for RISCV esp32c3 monitors
-##NOTE## Due to how interrupts are implemented in the esp32c3, this implementation does #NOT# easily port over to other RISCV microprocessors.
+A quick and messy port of the Embassy Rust framework  for RISCV esp32c3 monitors Due to how interrupts are implemented in the esp32c3, this implementation does NOT easily port over to other RISCV microprocessors.
 It makes use of the trap entry point implemented in [esp32c3-hal](https://github.com/esp-rs/esp-hal/tree/main/esp32c3-hal) to set up interrupt handlers.

 ## Quick_Start

 ### flashing

 This project uses `cargo espflash` to flash an ESP32C3 microcontroller, you can install it by running `cargo install cargo-espflash`